Hints of Dark Matter Spikes in Low-mass X-ray Binaries: a critical assessment: Anomalous period decay of galactic X-ray binaries

 As a first estimate of the importance of these effects, we calculate the total gravitational binding energy of the DM spike (following the prescription of Ref.~\cite{Kavanagh:2020cfn}, with full details of the assumed density profile in Sec.~\ref{sec:Simulations}).
 This binding energy represents the reservoir of available work that can be done by dynamical friction to speed up the inspiral of the binary.
 If the observed value of $\dot{P}$ is entirely due to DF, we can estimate the rate of energy injection into the spike as $\dot{E} = (\mathrm{d}E/\mathrm{d}P)\times\dot{P} = (2E/3P)\times \dot{P}$.
 Assuming a constant value of $\dot{P}$, we can estimate the disruption timescale $T_\mathrm{disr}$: the time taken for the work done by DF to exceed the available binding energy of the spike, leading to its complete disruption.

 Numerical estimates of this disruption timescale as a function of the spike slope $\gamma$ are shown in Fig.~\ref{fig:disruption_timescale}.
 For large values of $\gamma$, the density of DM close to the BH is enhanced, leading to a larger binding energy and disruption timescales on the order of $T_\mathrm{disr} \sim 10^5-10^7\,\mathrm{yr}$ for $\gamma = 2.5$.
 However, for shallower spikes ($\gamma \lesssim 2$), the disruption timescale can be shorter than the time over which observations of these binary systems have been recorded (grey shaded region).
 For this range of $\gamma$ (which includes values inferred in previous studies~\cite{Chan:2022gqd,Kar:2023vqe}), the DM spike does not contain sufficient energy to support the anomalously large values of $\dot{P}$ observed in these systems over the past 15-20 years.
-In order to interpret these observations in terms of DM (and to accurately infer the distribution of the DM spike in that case), it is therefore crucial to take into account energy injection and feedback in the spike itself.

-These effects have previously been studied in the context of intermediate- and extreme-mass-ratio inspirals (IMRIs/EMRIs), but are expected to become even more pronounced for larger mass ratios $q \gtrsim 10^{-2}$, as seen in the systems we study here.
-We will therefore rely on $N$-body simulations to study these effects, and the resulting impact on $\dot{P}$.
+It is clear from this preliminary calculation that testing any DM interpretation of the anomalous period decays requires taking into account how energy injection affects the DM distribution.
+In practice, the depletion of the DM spike reduces the DF force and thus the rate of energy injection, a feedback process that our first simple estimate does not account for.
+These feedback effects have previously been studied in the context of intermediate- and extreme-mass-ratio inspirals (IMRIs/EMRIs), but are expected to become even more pronounced for larger mass ratios $q \gtrsim 10^{-2}$, as seen in the systems we study here.
+We will therefore rely on $N$-body simulations to study the spike response and the resulting impact on $\dot{P}$.